How many parents out there get anxious when it’s back to school, and their kids ask for new clothes?

 Related: Back to school student budget

-I often wonder if parents go out of their way to buy the best school clothes and accessories just to make sure that their kids hang out with the in-crowd.
+I often wonder if parents go out of their way to buy the best school clothes and accessories to ensure their kids hang out with the in-crowd.
 By doing so, parents believe their children will be safe from bullies.

 That’s a steep price to pay for something that should never happen in the first place.

-Again, media will always be an influence for boys and girls, men and women because we want to wear what the stars are wearing or a certain look is trending.
+Again, media will always influence boys and girls, men and women, because we want to wear what the stars are wearing or a particular look is trending.

 School Clothes vs. School Uniform

-I wanted more in terms of growth and educational success because my parents motivated me in that direction.
+Although, I wanted growth and educational success because my parents motivated me in that direction.

-Being taught that buying something with money deemed used was actually new because I had never owned it before was actually a smart move from my parents.
+Buying something with money deemed “used” was new.
+The reason being was that I had never owned it before was taught to me by my parents.

-The product may not be in brand new condition but works and functions as it should so it’s new enough.
+The product may not be in brand new condition but works and functions as it should, so it’s unique enough.

-Again, the same went for buying after school clothes since I wore a school uniform.
+Again, the same went for buying school clothes for after school since I wore a school uniform.

-Back to school uniforms don’t always have to be purchased brand new either because there are countless parents and teenagers hoping to sell what they’ve already grown out of.
+Back-to-school uniforms don’t always have to be purchased brand new either because countless parents and teenagers hope to sell what they no longer need.

 The typical schoolgirl uniform in the UK is the same as the schoolboy uniform, pants, blazer, tie, and a white dress shirt.
 That’s it.